War, anger cloud Ukrainian athletes’ path to Paris Olympics

 “Our athletes train while cruise missiles are flying, bombs are flying,” Ukrainian Sports Minister Vadym Guttsait said in an AP interview.

-He recalled a meeting he took part in between IOC president Thomas Bach and Ukrainian cyclists given refuge in Switzerland.
+He recalled a meeting he took part in between IOC president Thomas Bach and Ukrainian cyclists given refuge in Swizterland.

 “Bach asked one of the cyclists how she was doing,” the minister recounted.
 “She started crying.
 He asked why.
 She said that day they (Russian forces) attacked her city, where her parents were, and she was very nervous.”